 The people who will live in the homes:

 - Small and larger whaanau, couples, and people on their own in need of a place to call home

-- Sixteen homes would house waahine who will have recently left a corrections facility, and their whaanau.
+- Sixteen homes will house waahine who will have recently left a corrections facility, and their whaanau.
 These waahine will receive access to navigational services and reintegration support to transition back into the community.

-The development would have:
+The development will have: